cindyheqy/cindyheqy.github.io/README.md

 I believe I can do this.
 I think all the effort I have done has already persuaded myself that I am really very decided to persist on this way.
 And I belive that 'Nothing is impossible to a willing heart.'
 Also, although seeing that technical stock decreases a lot, this is still the best and almost the only way to saty in the US.

 <b>Apr 21 Thu</b><br />
-Can't fall asleep again.
+CANNOT fall asleep again!
 Emailed academic advisor for the meeting at noon.